1. College Football News Preview 2020: Florida Gators Win Total Prediction, What Will Happen

 This isn’t a perfect team.
 It needs several receivers to step up, the offensive line has to be stronger, and the defensive line could use the young parts to be great, but it’s as rock-solid in every way as any team in the country.

-There’s no Alabama on the schedule like Georgia has to deal with – and that’s on the road – and not playing Auburn and Texas A&M this year could be a big deal.
+There’s no Alabama on the schedule like Georgia has to deal with – and that’s on the road – and not playing Auburn this year could be a big deal.

 There’s the annual date against LSU, but at least that’s in Gainesville.
 The SEC road games?
 At Tennessee, Ole Miss, Vanderbilt.
-All things considered, that’s as manageable as it gets in the SEC.
+Even with a trip to Texas A&M that wasn’t on the original slate, all things considered, that’s as manageable as it gets in the SEC.

-Assume a split against LSU and Georgia, and assume a misfire somewhere – like the Missouri loss in 2018 – with South Carolina a possible sandwich date between Tennessee and LSU, and that date in Knoxville a potential concern.
+Assume a split against LSU and Georgia, and assume a misfire somewhere – like the Missouri loss in 2018 – but don’t dismiss the idea that the Gators might just be good enough to grind their way through all the way to Atlanta.